 Although high-quality analysis of the effects of interventions requires statistical skills and a deep understanding of the data, we want to make sure that our red flags method can be used widely.
 To this end, we have run outreach workshops in Tanzania, Ghana, and Uganda, in collaboration with the African Maths Initiative and their open-source tool R-Instat.
 Our ambition is to create a tool that can easily be used by people to collect evidence for holding governments to account – whether investigative journalists, civil society groups, audit institutions, or procurement regulators.

-As a senior lecturer in politics at University of Sussex, Liz David-Barrett leads the Centre for the Study of Corruption’s (CSC) activities in research, teaching, and policy impact.
+As a professor in politics at University of Sussex, Liz David-Barrett leads the Centre for the Study of Corruption’s (CSC) activities in research, teaching, and policy impact.
 Her research focuses on corruption risks at the interface between politics and business, in public procurement, lobbying and bribery, as well as on private-sector action to prevent corruption.
 She engages widely with anti-corruption practitioners in governments, the private sector, and NGOs; has written reports on the UK Bribery Act, lobbying and the revolving door, and local government corruption; and has given evidence to parliamentary select committees.
 David-Barrett previously worked in Croatia and Hungary as a journalist, reporting for The Economist, the Financial Times, the BBC World Service and Business Central Europe.
 David-Barrett has a DPhil in Politics from Oxford, an MA in Slavonic and East European Studies from the University of London, and a BA in Philosophy, Politics and Economics (Oxford).